lst85/protoc-gen-jsonschema/README.md

 Protobuf to JSON Schema and OpenAPI 3.0 compiler
 ================================================
 This is a protoc plugin that takes protocol buffers definitions and converts them into JSON Schemas or OpenAPI 3.0 documents.

-This will hopefully be useful for people who define their data using ProtoBuf, but use JSON for the "wire" format.
+It will hopefully be useful for people who define their data using ProtoBuf, but use JSON for the "wire" format.

 Forked from [chrusty/protoc-gen-jsonschema](https://github.com/chrusty/protoc-gen-jsonschema) and "heavily influenced" by [Google's protobuf-to-BigQuery-schema compiler](https://github.com/GoogleCloudPlatform/protoc-gen-bq-schema).